AyrtonSM/website-data-xtractor/README.md

 The project consists of given a file of websites listing, extract the available logo url any possible phones that might exist in the page, and also the website name.

+## Brief Technical Overview

+The program uses multiprocessing and multithreading.
+The main idea is to read all the urls in the file, divide them into K partitions, each partition representing an action we want to take.
+For this project, since the program will retrieve logos and phone numbers, K = 2.
+Therefore, the program will create 2 processes dedicated for the task.

+Partitions will be created if more than 100 websites are passed just to simulate the idea of thousands of files coming in.
+But should be increased/decreased depending on the computer configuration

+Once the partitions are read, threads will be used to retrieve the data in parallel, and then be passed to each process, the one responsible for scrapping the

 The project was build using Python 3.12, and one can execute the project by executing any of the following approaches.

 ## Using Docker
 Before proceeding execute your docker daemon.
 Once it has started do the following